10 ways to repurpose your old iPad

 If you have cats instead of kids, try Game for Cats, Cat Toy, and Pocket Pond HD, all of which are free.
 For maximum durability and continued entertainment, invest in a good iPad screen protector that can stand up to plenty of pawing and the occasional claw.

 E-readers, such as the Amazon Kindle or the Barnes & Noble Nook, are awesome if you're seeking to replace physical books with digital versions.
-However, while electronic-ink screens look cool and are easy on the eyes, they aren't always ideal for every situation--for example, when you want to read a vibrant, colorful magazine in all its eye-popping printed glory.
+But while electronic-ink screens are easy on the eyes, they aren't always ideal for every situation--like when you want to read a vibrant, colorful magazine in all its eye-popping printed glory.

 The iPad is especially useful as a reading device in situations where turning the page isn't always an easy thing to do, such as when you're running on the treadmill at the gym.
 Unlike a paper magazine, an iPad fits neatly on a treadmill or elliptical stand, and doesn't require page-flipping.

-Just download a magazine app--some magazines (such as PCWorld, The New Yorker, People, Self, and Sports Illustrated) have stand-alone apps, while others are available on Zinio, which is sort of like a digital newsstand.
-The good news: Many magazines with stand-alone iPad apps, such as The New Yorker and Self, let print subscribers access the digital editions for free.
+Many magazines (such as PCWorld, The New Yorker, People, Self, and Sports Illustrated) offer stand-alone apps, while others are available on Zinio, which is sort of like a digital newsstand.
+The good news: Many magazines with stand-alone iPad apps, such as The New Yorker and Self, let print subscribers access the digital editions for no additional charge.

 Next Page: Control Everything in Your Home